 In addition, Vidrala has a specific commitment to invest in minimising the potential polluting effect of its facilities.
 Of particular relevance during 2017 in this regard was the conclusion of a major project to install special atmospheric emissions purification systems, called electrostatic precipitators or electrofilters, in all production centres.
 These installations, which have cost the Group more than Euros 20 million over the last eight years, are aimed exclusively at reducing emissions of particulate pollutants, and are recognised under European legislation as the best currently available technology in this regard.
 Electrofilters work by attracting and retaining articles generated during the melting process through electrical fields, and reduce typical melting furnace emissions by more than 90%.
 The electrofilters installed in Vidrala have been accompanied by systems for purifying SOx emissions, desulfurizers, which have considerably reduced the emission of this pollutant.

-As proof of our environmental commitment, Vidrala's advancement towards environmental efficiency is documented in detail in its annual sustainability report published on the Company's website.
+As proof of our environmental commitment, Vidrala's advancement towards environmental efficiency is documented in detail in its annual sustainability report published on the Company's website as well in the statement of non-financial information contained in the Management report of the consolidated annual accounts of Vidrala Group.